securekey/fabric-next/docs/source/arch-deep-dive.rst

 ^^^^^^^^^^^^

-The latest state of the blockchain (or, simply, *state*) is modeled as a versioned key/value store (KVS), where keys are names and values are arbitrary blobs.
+The latest state of the blockchain (or, simply, *state*) is modeled as a versioned key-value store (KVS), where keys are names and values are arbitrary blobs.
 These entries are manipulated by the chaincodes (applications) running on the blockchain through ``put`` and ``get`` KVS-operations.
 The state is stored persistently and updates to the